 (vii) Sometimes violent tornadoes occur, due to intense heating of the land.

-(i) The narrowness of the continents & the dominance of maritime influence eliminate the monsoonal elements, which characterize the corresponding climates of N Hemisphere.
+(i) The narrowness of the continents & the dominance of maritime influence eliminate the monsoonal elements, which characterize the corresponding climates of the N Hemisphere.

-(iii) The passage of depressions along the southern edges of warm temperate eastern margins results in slight autumn-winter maximum i.e. from March - July.
+(iii) The passage of depressions along the southern edges of warm temperate eastern margins results in a slight autumn-winter maximum i.e. from March - July.

 (iv) Annual temperature range is small without any really cold month; however southern continents have violent local storms viz.
-Southerly buster (a violent cold wind) in South wales, corresponding cold wind in Argentina & Uruguay is Pampero & Berg (a hot, dry wind) in south east Africa.
+Southerly buster (a violent cold wind) in South Wales, corresponding cold wind in Argentina & Uruguay is Pampero & Berg (a hot, dry wind) in south-east Africa.

 (i) The eastern margin of the warm temperate latitudes has a much heavier rainfall than either the western margin or the continental interiors & thus has luxuriant vegetation.

 (ii) The lowlands carry both evergreen broad leave forests & deciduous trees, quite similar to those of the tropical monsoon forests.